-As shown in Fig.1, we address the issues of parallelization and distribution in three hierarchical levels,“ applications”,“ models, and“ infrastructures” as follows:
+We address the issues of parallelization and distribution in three hierarchical levels,“ applications”,“ models, and“ infrastructures” (Fig. 1.) as follows:

 In the application level, considering three applications, “data mining & machine learning”, “image processing” and “distributed robot controls”, their special researchers improve system performance using application-level techniques such as a cloud computing.

 In the Infrastructure level, considering “programming languages”, “language processors” and “network protocols”, their special researchers directly improve the parallelization and distribution techniques on various infrastructures.

 In the model level, considering“ evolutionary computation”,“ cell communications” and “biological systems”, their special researchers develop models for making infrastructures work more efficiently.
 Also, they develop new models through which the improvements of infrastructures directly lead to the speedup of applications.

 Currently, the following three projects are running:

 1.Enhancement of milking using a milking robot

 Fig. 2.
 Relation between a milking robot and A.I.